 You will also have to use battered powered entertainment devices such as battery-powered radios.

-Cheap man cave ideas for a small room
+Small man cave ideas on a budget

 If you are building a man cave in a small room then you will be able to save lots of money on purchases as you will not need as many items for your man cave, due to space restrictions.
 You will also not have the room for very large, and costly, electrical items such as big TVs and large fridges.